Welcome to Congregation Eitz Chayim

 Welcome!
-We’re glad you have decided to visit our website and find out about our wonderful Congregation.
+We’re glad you have decided to visit our website and find out about our wonderful Congregation and Hebrew School.
 We hope you will visit us in person on a Friday night, join us for the High Holy Days or festivals, or come to study and learn with us.
 We would be delighted for you to join our community of Wondering Jews.

 Click here for the story, illustrated on the left, of one of our community projects: creating the wimpel for our Torah cover.

 Hello Eitz Chayim community member.
 I hope your summer was enjoyable and a welcome change of pace from the usual.
 If not, if you experienced misfortune or loss, I hope that the impending change of season and routine makes time seem to pass a little faster to bring you peace sooner.